 ‘the leaf of Carpobrotus edulis was reported to have showed significant difference for the treatment of TB and as an immune booster for HIV patients in Nkonkobe Municipality [South Africa].’

 Springfield et al (2003) assessed the therapeutic efficacy of leaf extracts from two other South African species – Carpobrotus muirii and Carpobrotus quadrifudus sometimes used by tribal healers interchangeably with C. edulis to treat a range of conditions including chronic infections.
-The results of their study confirmed that these species also possessed pharmacologically powerful anti-bacterial properties.
-In a later study Springfield and Weitz (2006) they found that Carpobrotus mellei also possesses antimicrobial properties.
-They state that:
+The results of their study confirmed that these species also possessed pharmacologically powerful anti-bacterial properties and in a subsequent study Springfield and Weitz (2006) found that Carpobrotus mellei also possessed antimicrobial properties.
+They note:

 ‘This scientific information can serve as an important platform for the development of inexpensive, safe and effective natural anti-infective medicines.’
 (Springfield et al 2003).